 Most users of PETEX learning tools are field personnel who are either new to the industry or who want to learn new skills or improve current skillsets.
 Their programs are overviews rather than being specific to one manufacturer.
 And while PETEX sells books and other resources to companies large and small, Yoosufani said their normal client for e-learning is a mid-sized drilling or production company.
 The largest ones can afford to have their own training department, although even those often buy books or resources from PETEX, and the smallest ones do one-on-one training in most cases.

 Those in industry support roles, such as legal teams, accountants and others, take these courses to familiarize themselves with terminology and procedures that they need to be conversant about in those roles.

 The Learning Stick has been available for about 18 months with very positive response from the industry.
-A brand new program, headed to the launch pad in August, is a version designed for the iPad and other mobile devices.
+A brand new program, headed to the launch pad in August, is a version designed for the Tablet and other mobile devices.
 As portable computing has moved from laptops to those smaller devices, demand has grown for PETEX to develop learning products for them.

-“We created this content that is downloadable to their iPad.
+“We created this content that is downloadable to their Tablet.
 So this way, once they’re connected and they’ve got the content, for the duration of the license that we agree to, they can look at the content even without Internet access,” Yoosufani explained.